-A private club with a public mission to foster the arts in the nation’s capital, the Arts Club of Washington has welcomed painters, poets, sculptors, composers, musicians, architects, writers, dancers, and arts lovers since 1916.
-Join the club’s historian and archivist Martin Murray as he offers an illustrated overview of the architecture and history of the elegant Federalist-era clubhouse just a few blocks from the White House—a National Historic Landmark that once served as the official presidential residence of James Monroe—and a lively history of how Arts Club members helped shape Washington’s cultural landscape.
+A private club with a public mission to foster the arts in the nation’s capital, the Arts Club of Washington has made its home in a former president’s house since its founding in 1916.
+Join the club’s historian and archivist Martin Murray as he offers an overview of the architecture and history of the handsome Federal-era clubhouse just a few blocks from the White House—a National Historic Landmark that once served as the official presidential residence of James Monroe—and shares the lively history of how Arts Club members helped shape Washington’s cultural landscape.

 View art exhibitions in three galleries, discover a sculpture-accented walled garden in the heart of downtown, and imagine what it might have been like to attend President Monroe’s post-inaugural receptions in the chandelier-lit second-floor parlors.
 And learn how the house’s long tradition of hospitality endures by enjoying a three-course lunch prepared by the club’s chef Patrick Orange, the former chef-owner of La Chaumière Restaurant in Georgetown.

 After the meal, stroll from Foggy Bottom to the Dupont Circle neighborhood and step into Gilded-Age Washington at its most lavish at the Perry Belmont House.
 Just recently opened to the public, the 1909 Beaux Arts mansion on New Hampshire Avenue was conceived by Perry Belmont, a New York State congressman who also served as America’s ambassador to Spain, as a grand setting in which to entertain Washington notables and international dignitaries.
 He and wife Jessie Ann spared no expense in building and furnishing their home, designed by French architect Ernest-Paul Sanson.